cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 Test isolation did most truly exist pre-12.
 Pre-Cypress 12, the behavior was a hybrid of both `testIsolation` enabled and disabled.
-All local storage and cookies on the current domain were cleared, however, we did not clear session storage and the page always persisted.
+All local storage and cookies on the current domain were cleared, but Cypress did not clear session storage and the page always persisted.

 Now when `testIsolation` is enabled, local storage, session storage and cookies